ibm-cloud-docs/solution-tutorials/gather-visualize-analyze-iot-data.md

    ibmcloud cf push
    ```
 4. In a few minutes, your application will be deployed and you should see a URL similar to `<UNIQUE_NAME>.mybluemix.net`
-5. Visit this URL (HTTPS recommended) on your phone using a browser.
+5. Visit the application URL with HTTPS (`https://<UNIQUE_NAME>.mybluemix.net`) on your phone using a browser.
 6. Enter the connection information from your IoT Dashboard tab under **Device Credentials** and click **Connect**.
 7. Your phone will start transmitting data.
-Check for new entires in the **Recent Events** section.
+Check for new entries in the **Recent Events** section.
   ![](images/solution16/recent_events_with_phone.png)

 From iOS 12.2+, Sensor access is disabled by default in Safari.
 To enable manually, Open Settings -> Safari -> Motion & Orientation access